 Education is a key part of the FIPR Institute’s mission.
 Legislators intended the Institute to be a place people could turn to for information on phosphate issues.
 Traditionally, the Institute has focused its education efforts on technical workshops and conferences local, regional and international.
-In 1997, the FIPR Board decided to expand the Institute’s educational efforts to include teachers and students in grades K-12, and the Education Program formally began.
+In 1997, the FIPR Board decided to expand the Institute’s educational efforts to include teachers and students in grades K-12, and the Educational Outreach Program formally began.

 STEM, STEAM, STREAM…and everything in between!